WebAssembly/spec/document/execution/runtime.rst

      \end{array}
    \end{array}

-Each component contains runtime instances corresponding to respective entities from the original module -- whether imported or defined -- in the order of their static :ref:`indices <syntax-index>`.
+Each component references runtime instances corresponding to respective declarations from the original module -- whether imported or defined -- in the order of their static :ref:`indices <syntax-index>`.
 :ref:`Function instances <syntax-funcinst>`, :ref:`table instances <syntax-tableinst>`, :ref:`memory instances <syntax-meminst>`, and :ref:`global instances <syntax-globalinst>` are referenced with an indirection through their respective :ref:`addresses <syntax-addr>` in the :ref:`store <syntax-store>`.

 It is an invariant of the semantics that all :ref:`export instances <syntax-exportinst>` in a given module instance have different :ref:`names <syntax-name>`.